-The Korean War (1950-1953) was the first military action of the Cold War.
-It was sparked by the June 25, 1950 invasion of South Korea by 75,000 members of the North Korean People’s Army.
-The line they crossed, the 38th parallel, was created in 1945 to separate the Soviet-supported Democratic People’s Republic of Korea (today’s North Korea) and the U.S.-supported Republic of Korea to the South.
+In 1945, superpowers drew a line bisecting the Korean peninsula to separate the Soviet-supported Democratic People’s Republic of Korea (today’s North Korea) from the U.S.-supported Republic of Korea to the South.
 Essentially a civil conflict, the Korean War became a proxy war between superpowers clashing over communism and democracy.
-Between 2 and 4 million people died, 70 percent of them civilians.
+Between 2 million and 4 million people died, 70 percent of them civilians.
 No peace treaty was ever signed, although in December 2021, North and South Korea, the United States and China agreed to declare a formal end to the war.

 What Caused the Korean War?

 “The Korean War was a civil war,” says Charles Kim, Korea Foundation associate professor, Department of History, University of Wisconsin-Madison.
-Korea was a unified kingdom for centuries before Japan annexed it following their victory in the Russo-Japanese War.
+Korea had been a unified kingdom for centuries before Japan annexed it following its victory in the Russo-Japanese War.
 The Japanese ruled over Korea with an iron fist from 1910 to 1945.
 To weaken their colony, they used assimilation tactics like forbidding the Korean language and de-emphasizing Korean history in favor of Japanese culture.